hzqst/MetaHookSv/README.md

 0. git pull https://github.com/hzqst/MetaHookSv or download from https://github.com/hzqst/MetaHookSv/archive/main.zip

-1. All required executable and resource files are in "Build" folder, pick [whatever resource you need](Build/README.md) and copy them to "\SteamLibrary\steamapps\common\Sven Co-op\".
+1. All required executable and resource files are in `Build` folder, pick [whatever resource you need](Build/README.md) and copy them to `\SteamLibrary\steamapps\common\Sven Co-op\`.

-2. Launch game from "\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe"
+2. Launch game from `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

-* The new "svencoop.exe" is renamed from "metahook.exe", you could run game from "metahook.exe -game svencoop" however it will cause game crash when changing video settings.
+* The new `svencoop.exe` is renamed from `metahook.exe`, you could run game from "metahook.exe -game svencoop" however it will cause game crash when changing video settings.

 * The SDL2.dll fixes a bug that the IME input handler from original SDL library provided by valve was causing buffer overflow and game crash when using non-english IME. you don't need to copy it if you don't have a non-english IME.